 Usman has a broad commercial and modern chancery practice with a particular focus on company and insolvency law, banking and financial services, civil fraud and asset tracing.

-- Acting as junior counsel in a civil fraud claim worth US$60m+ (led by Tim Akkouh of Essex Court Chambers);
+- Acting for the Claimant in a civil fraud claim worth US$60m+ (led by Tim Akkouh of Essex Court Chambers);

-- Appearing in the Court of Appeal in Sara & Hossein Asset Holdings Ltd v Blacks Outdoor Retail Ltd (led by Morayo Fagborun Bennett; instructed by Gateley Plc);
+- Appearing in the Court of Appeal in Sara & Hossein Asset Holdings Ltd v Blacks Outdoor Retail Ltd EWCA Civ 1521 (led by Morayo Fagborun Bennett of Gatehouse Chambers; pending application for permission to appeal to the Supreme Court);

-- Appearing (successfully) in three contested interlocutory applications in the Chancery Division in a £13m fraud claim (sole counsel at the interlocutory stage); and
+- Appearing successfully in three interlocutory applications in the Chancery Division in a £13m fraud claim (sole counsel at the interlocutory stage); and

 Usman has appeared in the High Court and before arbitral tribunals on multiple occasions in his own right and has been led in the Court of Appeal.